erez-o/docsforge/docs/customizing-the-sidebar.md

     To add this type of page to your sidebar, you need to supply a `pageName` that defines the page name, and a `filePath` to where your file is in your repository.

-    They can be documentation files (text, markdown, reStructuredTxt), or they can be source files, like the above `schema.json`.
+    They can be documentation files (markdown, reStructuredTxt, html, asciidoc, text), or they can be source code files, like the above `schema.json`.

     For example: